golevelup/nestjs/packages/stripe/README.md

 ### Decorate Methods For Processing Webhook Events

 Exposing provider/service methods to be used for processing Stripe events is easy!
-Simply use the provided decorator and indiciate the event type that the handler should receive.
+Simply use the provided decorator and indicate the event type that the handler should receive.

 [Review the Stripe documentation](https://stripe.com/docs/api/events/types) for more information about the types of events available.